 We are calling on the Government to:

-FWD maintain a database of incidents involving theft and robbery from depots, vehicles and customers in cash and carry car parks.
+FWD maintains a database of incidents involving theft and robbery from depots, vehicles and customers in cash and carry car parks.
 From this we are able to track the movement of offenders, and gather intelligence including CCTV images.
 This information is passed to the police and has resulted in several arrests and prosecutions.

 FWD also monitors the growing number of incidents of Business Impersonation Fraud.
 This is effectively ‘cyber-crime’ where suppliers are approached by criminals posing as FWD members and goods are sent to a false delivery address.